Janfred/radius_cap/Readme.md

 ## License and contact to maintainers

+This tool is released under GNU GPLv3.
 See [License][LICENSE.txt]

 The tool was written by Jan-Frederik Rieckers.
-You can contact the maintainer under `rieckers@uni-bremen.de`
+You can contact the author under `rieckers@uni-bremen.de`

+If in doubt of license restrictions or you would like to use the tool under a different license, contact the author.

 ---
 [ba-thesis]: https://user.informatik.uni-bremen.de/rieckers/Bachelor_EAP-TLS.pdf